asherp/hourly/README.md

 # Hourly
-A simple hour tracker for git projects, ```hourly``` parses your commit messages for `clock-in` and `clock-out` keywords and uses their unix timestamps to precisely calculate work hours.
+Hourly is a command-line time tracking tool for git projects.
+Hourly parses your commit messages for `clock-in` and `clock-out` keywords to precisely estimate work hours.
+Designed for developers and project managers, hourly makes it easy to see how and where you spend your time.
+When configured with Stripe or BTCPay, hourly can generate invoices for your specified wage.

 ## Usage